valorin/pinpusher/README.md

 ## Examples

-XHere are a couple of usage examples, based on the examples in the [Pebble Timeline documentation](http://developer.getpebble.com/guides/timeline/pin-structure/).
+Here are a couple of usage examples, based on the examples in the [Pebble Timeline documentation](http://developer.getpebble.com/guides/timeline/pin-structure/).

 **Minimal Pin Example**